 Ferries to Cozumel, Playa del Carmen

-As of December 2013, price on either ferry is 312 pesos round trip (currently $26US), they take Mexican or US Cash
+As of December 2014, price on either ferry is 312 pesos round trip (currently $26US), they take Mexican or US Cash.
+If paying in USD, bring exact change or you'll get change in pesos

 Ferries run from Playa del Carmen to Cozumel on the hour but not every hour so make sure to catch the return times.
 The two competing companies, Ultramar and Mexico Water Jets, have booths right across from each other in both Playa del Carmen and Cozumel, check to see which one is running next.
 No point in buying a round trip ticket, since each company runs every other hour, you'll want to have the choice of which to take back.